CNA Program Information

 Rotation (4-10 hr or 5-8 hr days), 1 credit (Uniforms are worn during clinical.

 Provides Students with the necessary clinical time required for application for state certification as a Certified Nursing Assistant.
 Students will practice basic concepts common to all members of the communication team, nutrition, emergency care, medical terminology, environmental safety and comfort, ethical/ legal aspects of health apply, basic nursing skills based on fundamental nursing concepts in giving individualized client care.
 The clinical days are interspersed throughout the semester.
 Co-requisite: NUR 110.
-Prerequisites: Current American Heart Association Healthcare Provider CPR, requirements including evidence of a negative TB testing within the last 6 months, a Flu Shot Math 082 or higher, RDG 099 or placement test score(s) beyond prequesit course(s) or consent of instructor, CCC student ID number.
+Prerequisites: Current American Heart Association Healthcare Provider CPR, requirements including evidence of a negative TB testing within the last 6 months, a Flu Shot Math 082 or higher, RDG 099 or placement test score(s) beyond prerequisite course(s), CCC student ID number.

-You will need to purchase a set of scrubs (dark teal scrub pants, any style, a dark teal scrub top with CCC student patch on the left sleeve; to be worn for clinicals, as well as a wrist watch with a second hand, black pens, small note pad and a stethoscope (optional).
+You will need to purchase two sets of scrubs (dark teal scrub pants, any style, a dark teal scrub top with CCC student patch on the left sleeve; to be worn for clinicals and classroom, clean white shoes, a wrist watch with a second hand, black pens, small note pad, stethoscope and blood pressure cuff (available at CCC bookstore).

 Textbooks Available at CCC Bookstore, Lone Tree Campus